fenil00/software-and-tool/README.md

 * Update all the packages installed by Homebrew (`brew upgrade`)

 # Node.js #
+* Download Node.js from https://nodejs.org/en/ here and install it.
 * Start node REPL (Read, Evaluate, Print, Loop) in ZSH  (`node`)
 * Execute .js file from node (`node <filenName.js>`) from correct path
 * NPM is included with Node. js installation